 - Luc Hoffmann Chair of Field Ornithology - held by Ben Sheldon

 - Tasso Leventis Chair of Biodiversity - held by E.J.
 Milner-Gulland

-Professor Ben Sheldon is the current Head of Department.
+Professors Tim Coulson and Ben Sheldon are the current Joint Heads of Department, and can be contaced on email@example.com.
 We are dedicated to gender equality and in 2010 Zoology was the first department in Oxford to be given an Athena Swan Silver Award in recognition of its success at promoting the careers of women.